 We also post material on torture which has appeared in the Friend, the Quaker weekly publication.

 - Performances of Feeding the darkness, shining a light on state-sanctioned torture through story, poem and song

-- Demonstration at the Arms Fair (Defence and Security Equipment International) in September
+- Demonstration at the Arms Fair (Defence and Security Equipment International) on Tuesday 5th September.

 Holding the Government to account